Deepfake: Social media platforms

 Facebook has previously stated that they would not remove deepfakes from their platforms.
 The videos will instead be flagged as fake by third-parties and then have a lessened priority in user's feeds.
 This response was prompted in June 2019 after a deepfake featuring a 2016 video of Mark Zuckerberg circulated on Facebook and Instagram.
 Subsequently, Facebook has taken efforts towards encouraging the creation of deepfakes in order to develop state of the art deepfake detection software.
 Facebook was the prominent partner in hosting the Deepfake Detection Challenge (DFDC), held December 2019, to 2114 participants who generated more than 35,000 models.
-The top performing models with the highest detection accuracy were analyzed for similarities and differences; these findings are areas of interest in further research to improve and refine deepfake detection models.
+The top performing models with the highest detection accuracy were analysed for similarities and differences; these findings are areas of interest in further research to improve and refine deepfake detection models.
 Facebook has also detailed that the platform will be taking down media generated with artificial intelligence used to alter an individual's speech.
-However, media that has been edited to alter the order or context of words in one's message would remain on the site but be labeled as false, since it was not generated by artificial intelligence.
+However, media that has been edited to alter the order or context of words in one's message would remain on the site but be labelled as false, since it was not generated by artificial intelligence.

-Twitter (now known as X) is taking active measures to handle synthetic and manipulated media on their platform.
-In order to prevent disinformation from spreading, Twitter is placing a notice on tweets that contain manipulated media and/or deepfakes that signal to viewers that the media is manipulated.
-There will also be a warning that appears to users who plan on retweeting, liking, or engaging with the tweet.
-Twitter will also work to provide users a link next to the tweet containing manipulated or synthetic media that links to a Twitter Moment or credible news article on the related topic—as a debunking action.
-Twitter also has the ability to remove any tweets containing deepfakes or manipulated media that may pose a harm to users' safety.
-In order to better improve Twitter's detection of deepfakes and manipulated media, Twitter asked users who are interested in partnering with them to work on deepfake detection solutions to fill out a form.
+In February 2018, representatives from Twitter (now X) stated that they would suspend accounts suspected of posting non-consensual deepfake content.
+In 2019, Twitter announced it was seeking public feedback on a prospective policy for its handling of "synthetic and manipulated media".
+Under the draft policy, TechCrunch reported that Twitter "would label and warn, but not always remove, manipulated media".
 In August 2024, the secretaries of state of Minnesota, Pennsylvania, Washington, Michigan and New Mexico penned an open letter to X owner Elon Musk urging modifications to its AI chatbot Grok's new text-to-video generator, added in August 2024, stating that it had disseminated election misinformation.